JoseDRamirezM/InfoSec/Web Security Academy/Authentication/Vulnerabilities/labs/other authentication mechanisms/Offline password cracking/Offline password cracking.md

 ### Find the XSS vulnerability

-I tested the comment section of a post in the blog for storesd XSS, by injecting a simple XSS payload in the page.
+I tested the comment section of a post in the blog for stored XSS, by injecting a simple XSS payload in the page.

 Payload: